yama6a/talos-raspberry-pi5/docs/build.md

   BuildKit snapshots are what fill it.
 - GNU make >= 4. macOS ships 3.81, which the upstream Makefiles refuse to run; `brew install make` installs it as `gmake` and the build finds it.
-- `docker git curl jq go python3 perl`.
-The build checks and names each one. `xz` and `zstd` are only needed inside the validation container, not on the host.
+- `docker git curl jq go python3 perl crane`.
+The build checks and names each one; `crane` is needed because Talos's own installer target shells out to it. `xz` and `zstd` are only needed inside the validation container, not on the host.

-Roughly 40 minutes on an M2 Pro (12 cores), 65 minutes on a 4-core arm64 GitHub runner.
+A cold build is roughly 40 minutes on an M2 Pro (12 cores) and 90 on a 4-core arm64 GitHub runner, almost all of it the kernel.
+With the kernel cache warm it is about 8 minutes.

 ## The build cache